 - Or provide guidelines for the upgrade.

 Upgrading is usually a simple and painless process.
 Using the template system also allows to easily transpose your configuration from one version to an other.
-In the worse cases, in case of problem, the Nuxeo Support is there to help you
+In the worse cases, in case of problem, the Nuxeo Support is there to help you :smile:

 You should have configured Nuxeo with a specific configuration (and optionally with custom templates) setting a database (for production) and a data directory.
 In that case, follow the steps below to upgrade your Nuxeo Platform.